wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [Gun Runners Kiosk Glass Fix](https://www.nexusmods.com/newvegas/mods/70293) - Fixes the glass texture in the Gun Runners' kiosk.

-[Impostors and LOD Flicker Fix](https://www.nexusmods.com/newvegas/mods/83691) - Fixes the Z-flicker between impostor references and LOD meshes in Camp McCarran and the nearby cells by disabling those impostor refs.

 [Laser Pistol 3rd Person Latch Animation Fix](https://www.nexusmods.com/newvegas/mods/80657) - Fixes a vanilla bug where the latch for the laser pistol would be out of position after reloading or clearing a jam.

 [Melee VATS Animation Restoration](https://www.nexusmods.com/newvegas/mods/73480) - Brings VATS melee animations back from the dead.

 [Money Fixer - ESPless](https://www.nexusmods.com/newvegas/mods/71614) - Scripted replacement for when the wrong money item types are used in mods.

-[Mostly Fixed FaceGen Tints(NV or TTW)](https://www.nexusmods.com/newvegas/mods/71577) - Fixes vanilla FaceGen tints.
-- The plugin will be crossed out in your plugin list.
-This is normal and occurs because the mod only loads BSAs.

 [MZ Holding Cells Fog Clip Distance Fix](https://www.nexusmods.com/newvegas/mods/77022) - The fog clip distance for the holding cells in TTW's Mothership Zeta is low enough that it's clearly visible in the first area.
 This fixes it.

 [NPCa - NPC Prevention of Chem addiction - ESPless](https://www.nexusmods.com/newvegas/mods/73622) - Prevents NPCs from gaining addiction effects when using chems or alcohol, as they would not attempt to act on said addictions.

-[Pip-Boy Light Flicker Fix - NVSE](https://www.nexusmods.com/newvegas/mods/78954) - Fixes flicker in Pip-Boy opening animation if its light is on.

 [Ranger Combat Helmets Clipping Fix](https://www.nexusmods.com/newvegas/mods/82776) - Fixes the issue of character head clipping through ranger combat helmets.

-[Smooth True Iron Sights Camera](https://www.nexusmods.com/newvegas/mods/69074) - Aim down sights without the camera snapping to place.

-[Swimming Creatures Fix - ESPless](https://www.nexusmods.com/newvegas/mods/83094) - Gives the "swim" movement flag to the few vanilla creatures that have associated animations, meaning they can now pursue you through water.

 [Tranquility Lane Pipboy Glove and Custom Race Fix](https://www.nexusmods.com/newvegas/mods/77018) - Stops Tranquility Lane from de-aging you to child, which broke any race replacers that do not have child versions.
 Also prevents alteration to the pip boy, for better compatibility with pip boy replacers.